MianReplicate/AI-Roleplayer/README.md

 - World dictates the environment and scenario for what the roleplay takes place in.
 It adds context to the roleplay for the bot to use.

 What makes this different from Shapes.Inc?
-- Honestly if you are already satisified with Shapes.Inc, then don't bother with this, already continue on :D
+- Honestly if you are already satisified with Shapes.Inc, then don't bother with this, otherwise continue on :D
 - User interface with control for AI responses that closer represents Character.AI and SillyTavern (swipe on messages, delete, edit)
 - You have almost full control of what is sent to the LLM due to the three prompt types.
 You can also choose any model you'd like from OpenRouter and also choose a specific provider.